CompassRose1/GIS_projects/README.md

 # GIS_projects
-GIS projects created for PSU course
+Projects created for GIS course

 Project 1: Contours.
 Script that creates contours and slope for a DEM.